 To me the most important is:

-1) Balanced taste and avoiding bad taste (bitterness, cardbord, burns and so on)
+1) Balanced taste and avoiding bad taste (bitterness, cardbord, burns and so on).
+A little acidity is okay but not too much.

 2) Get big aroma.
 In light roast I get a certain kind of grand aroma, that I can’t associate with a specific food/flower/whatever.
-But that is high up and stays as a pleasant aftertaste in the mouth for a long time.
-This I dont find in darker roasts.
+I like deep aromas that stays as a pleasant aftertaste in the mouth for a long time.